Why the Breastfeeding Center of Pittsburgh?

 Our pediatricians work with our lactation consultants to provide you with the best possible care.

 Within our practice, we have six board-certified Lactation Consultants.
 Their experiences range from OB and postpartum nursing to doula care and childbirth education, from breastfeeding support for families enrolled in Early Head Start to leading mother-to-mother breastfeeding support groups.
-We also have 12 board-certified Providers on staff, many of whom were trained at Mercy Hospital under the legendary Dr. Nancy Brent.
+We also have 12 lactation providers on staff, 11 of whom are board-certified, including a few who were trained at Mercy Hospital under the legendary Dr. Nancy Brent.
 Dr. Brent, who retired as the medical director of the BFCPgh in 2014, was named a National Pediatric Hero by Baby Talk magazine and was a pioneer in the field of breastfeeding medicine.